dapr/quickstarts/tutorials/workflow/csharp/monitor-pattern/README.md

     ```

 4. Use the POST request in the [`monitor.http`](./monitor.http) file to start the workflow.

+    The input for the workflow is an integer with the value `0`.

 5. Use the GET request in the [`monitor.http`](./monitor.http) file to get the status of the workflow.

+    The expected serialized output of the workflow is:

+    ```txt
+    "\"Status is healthy after checking 3 times.\""
+    ```

+    *The actual number of checks can vary since some randomization is used in the `CheckStatus` activity.*

 6. Stop the Dapr Multi-App run process by pressing `Ctrl+C`.